What is an overactive thyroid?

-- Eye problems – the body’s immune system can attack the tissues around the eyes and cause issues such as irritation, double vision and bulging eyes.
+- Eye problems – the immune system can attack the tissues around the eyes and cause irritation, double vision and bulging eyes.

 - Heart problems – the heart can develop an irregular rhythm and struggle to pump efficiently if hyperthyroidism is not treated.